Vita3K/Vita3K/external/sdl/windows/docs/README-android.md

 ================================================================================
- Why is API level 14 the minimum required?
+ Why is API level 16 the minimum required?
 ================================================================================

-The latest NDK toolchain doesn't support targeting earlier than API level 14.
+The latest NDK toolchain doesn't support targeting earlier than API level 16.
-As of this writing, according to https://developer.android.com/about/dashboards/index.html about 99% of the Android devices accessing Google Play support API level 14 or higher (October 2017).
+As of this writing, according to https://developer.android.com/about/dashboards/index.html about 99% of the Android devices accessing Google Play support API level 16 or higher (January 2018).

 ================================================================================